simologos/essex-eportfolio/example/content/research/bigData/index.md

 Time-Based      | Data Vault<br/>Anchor Modeling
 NoSQL           | Document<br/>Column<br/>Graph<br/>Key-Value

 The logical data model goes one step further by translating the conceptual model into a more detailed representation, free from any specific technology or database constraints.
-It defines the data entities, attributes, relationships, and rules in a standardized and technology-independent manner.
-The logical data model acts as a bridge between the business requirements and the physical implementation, enabling a clear and consistent blueprint for database design and development.
+It defines the data entities, attributes, relationships, and rules in a standardised and technology-independent manner.
+The logical data model bridges the business requirements and the physical implementation, enabling a clear and consistent blueprint for database design and development.

-The physical data model is the final stage where the logical model is transformed into a specific database implementation tailored to a particular database management system (DBMS).
-It addresses storage optimization, indexing strategies, data types, and other DBMS-specific considerations.
-The physical data model provides the detailed specifications required for database administrators and developers to construct the actual database tables, indexes, and constraints that support the application's data storage needs.
+The physical data model is the final stage, where the logical model is transformed into a specific database implementation tailored to a particular database management system (DBMS).
+It addresses storage optimisation, indexing strategies, data types, and other DBMS-specific considerations.
+The physical data model provides detailed specifications for database administrators and developers to construct the database tables, indexes, and constraints supporting the application's data storage needs.

-An integral aspect of handling Relational DBMS involves normalization, extensively explained [in the appendix](#relational-model-and-normalisation).
+An integral aspect of handling Relational DBMS involves normalisation, extensively explained [in the appendix](# relational-model-and-normalisation).
-However, it is essential to note that, for analysis purposes, it is often less desirable to go beyond the first normal form, because they lead to more complex data structures that are less conductive to efficient analysis and querying.
+However, it is essential to note that, for analysis purposes, it is often less desirable to go beyond the first normal form because they lead to more complex data structures that are less conducive to efficient analysis and querying.

 ### Storage

-Compile the following requirements to facilitate a well-informed and informed decision-making process.
+A well-informed decision-making process for selecting the appropriate storage solution relies on the following requirements (DAMA International, 2017):
 * Define Storage Capacity and Data Retention Needs
 * Identify Usage Patterns, including Transaction-based, Large Data Set Write or Retrieval, Location, and Priority
 * Specify Access Requirements for Data Storage, Retrieval, and Handling within the Database

-ACID (Atomicity, Consistency, Isolation, and Durability) and BASE (Basically Available, Soft state, Eventually consistent) are two important sets of principles used for evaluating and selecting a Database Management System (DBMS) based on the specific requirements and characteristics of the application.
+ACID (Atomicity, Consistency, Isolation, and Durability) and BASE (Basically Available, Soft state, Eventually consistent) are two essential principles used for evaluating and selecting a DBMS based on the specific requirements and characteristics of the application.

-Table X: Comparison of ACID and BASE principles
+Table 5: Comparison of ACID and BASE principles

 Item                     | ACID                                                                | BASE
 -------------------------|---------------------------------------------------------------------|--------------------------------------------------------